-Cigarettes; chewing tobacco; E-Cigs; Vape Pen; alcoholic beverages; narcotics; dice; electronic games; MP3 players; iPods; personal iPads; personal tablets; kindles; I-touch; playing cards; knives; guns; matches; explosives of any kind; skateboards; radios; lasers; beepers; pagers; cell phones (see new cell phone policy); magazines, tapes and CD's not related to class work; toys; and other non-school related items are not permitted on school property.
+Cigarettes; chewing tobacco; E-Cigs; Vape Pen; alcoholic beverages; narcotics; dice; electronic games; MP3 players; iPods; personal iPads; personal tablets; kindles; I-touch; playing cards; knives; guns; matches; explosives of any kind; skateboards; radios; lasers; beepers; pagers; cell phones (see cell phone policy); magazines, CD's not related to class work; toys; headphones or earbuds except for academic use, and other non-school related items are not permitted on school property.
 As a Christian school, we believe that rock, rap, country, and pop rock concerts and dances are counter-productive to what the Bible teaches.
 Therefore, we encourage our students not to attend these types of activities.
 ICA students cannot be married.